 [Or, if you want to, you can check out my complete guide to resistance bands, including two full workouts and a “how-to” video].

-(This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)
+(This post includes affiliate links for which we may earn a commission at no extra cost to you should you make a purchase.
+See our full disclosure and Privacy Policy for more information)

-What Are Resistance Bands, and what are they used for?
+What Are Resistance Bands, and What Are They Used For?

 Resistance bands are elastic bands that add resistance to your workouts.
 They offer an effective way to add resistance to bodyweight exercises.
-Examples include upper body exercises like upright rows, bent over rows, bicep curls, or lateral raises and lower body exercises such as clams or squats.
+Examples include upper body exercises like upright rows, bent-over rows, bicep curls, or lateral raises, and lower body exercises such as clams or squats.

 Different colored bands offer different resistance levels.
 You can purchase specific band colors that offer lighter resistance for smaller muscle groups or beginner exercisers.
 Other colors provide greater levels of resistance.
 They may be used for bigger muscle groups and, in general, as you become stronger.